-- (i) The PLMN name shall be displayed; - (ii) Display of the SP Name is optional.
+- (i) The PLMN name shall be displayed; - (ii) Display of the SP Name is an operator's option by setting the appropriate fields in the USIM.

 If the UE is unable to display the full name of the Service Provider the name is cut from the tail end.
 The storage of Service Provider name and options, and choice of options, shall be under control of the network operator.